official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 for wrongdoing is inadequate.
 There are reasons beyond mere wickedness why bad regimes come to power and survive: simply keeping the lid on the ambitions of

-[^30] Telegram 123 Paris to FCO London, 19 February 2002, ‘US Foreign Policy: France and the Axis of Evil’.
+[^30]: Telegram 123 Paris to FCO London, 19 February 2002, ‘US Foreign Policy: France and the Axis of Evil’.

 400

-The Report of the Iraq Inquirydangerous regimes by military repression, or removing them by military force, may in the long run even make things worse.
+dangerous regimes by military repression, or removing them by military force, may in the long run even make things worse.

 “So on most cases the French favour a policy of engagement …”